Optimizing your Squarespace URL Slugs

 By default, when you create a new page or post, Squarespace will automatically generate the URL Slug based off of the original title of that page or post you just created.
 This makes things very easy, but you could be missing out on some potential SEO improvments, or possibly misleading your audience.

-Write better URL Slugs (PERMALINKS)
+You should be writing better URL Slugs (PERMALINKS)

 Every page or post on your Squarespace site has a unique URL Slug that allows you to access a particular page.
 Something you should be aware of is that the Navigation Title, Page Title, and URL Slug can be completely independent from each other.
 For instance, I have a page on my site with a Navigation Title of Code Shop, but the URL Slug is /squarespace-code-shop.